awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 Aliases are created in an AWS account and are known only to the account in which you create them\.
 You cannot use an alias name or alias ARN to identify a CMK in a different AWS account\.

 To specify an alias, use the alias name or alias ARN, as shown in the following example\.
-In either case, be sure to prepend "alias/" to the alias name\.
+In either case, be sure to prepend `"alias/"` to the alias name\.

 ```
-// Alias name (prefixed with "alias/")
+// Fully specified ARN
-alias/ExampleAlias
+arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias

 // Fully specified ARN
 arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias
 ```